Short form

 Paper 33 — General Relativity and Quantum Mechanics Unified

-An event horizon speaks three quantum languages to the classical interior it contains — and those three languages are sufficient to derive every major cosmological observable with zero fitted parameters.
+An event horizon speaks three quantum languages to the classical interior it contains.
 The Interior Observer (IO) framework models the observable universe as the interior of a Schwarzschild black hole.
-Across 32 papers, it derives the CMB temperature, dark energy density, baryon fraction, three BBN abundances (χ² = 1.13), the spectral index, the scalar amplitude, and the gravitational slip — all from one mass and one external constant.
+Across 32 papers, it derives or scopes the base thermal scale, dark energy density, baryon fraction, three BBN abundances (χ² = 1.13), the spectral index, the scalar amplitude, and the gravitational slip — all with explicit claim labels and no downstream retuning.
 This paper reveals the organizing principle: the boundary-to-bulk crossings fall into three channels.
 Channel 1 (Geometric) is always on — the boundary's gauge algebra permanently imprints on bulk geometry.
 Channel 2 (Thermal) is state-gated — processes in thermal equilibrium with the Hawking/KMS boundary state receive geometric dressing.
 Channel 3 (Fermionic) is density-gated — at Planck density, boundary spinor data sources the bulk spin fluid that drives the torsion bounce, with R_eq/R_bounce = 1.00016 from representation theory alone.
-The framework closes a logical loop: Paper 1 assumed the bounce; Paper 32 derives it from the boundary's own quantum data.
-The premises generate the mathematics that validates the premises.
-No other cosmological framework derives its complete lifecycle — birth, expansion, recollapse, and rebirth — with zero continuously fitted parameters.
 Includes: a geometric dark-matter alternative (predicting continued null results from direct detection), a conditional no-go for quantum gravity signatures in the muon g−2, and the Holographic Selection Rule governing which observables see the boundary and which do not.
 Interactive bridge map: https://dfife.github.io/bridge-map.html